mangecoeur/ipython-desktop/README.md

 FINALLY you should be able to run `grunt run` and see you shiny new ipython-desktop app, ready to configure.

 ## Known Issues

-- IMPORTANT - you must configure ipython desktop with the FULL PATH of your ipython executable.
+- IMPORTANT - you must configure ipython desktop with the FULL PATH of your ipython executable
 - Certain combinations of starting/stopping ipython servers and opening/closing windows might leave orphaned IPython processes (especially if you force quit the app)
--

 ## TODO
 - Bundles for all OSes